 By June A. Schroeder, RN, CFP| Last Updated

-- Furnishings and other personal belongings are exempt.
+- Furnishings and other personal belongings.

-- One car is exempt.
+- One car.

-- His own retirement accounts;
+- Their own retirement accounts.

 Asset Spend Down